shamika/opsworks-cookbooks/poise-python/README.md

 The `scl` provider installs Python using the [Software Collections](https://www.softwarecollections.org/) packages.
 This is only available on RHEL, CentOS, and Fedora.
 SCL offers more recent versions of Python than the system packages for the most part.
-If an SCL package exists for the requested version, it will be used in preference to the `system` provider.
+If an SCL package exists for the requests version, it will be used in preference to the `system` provider.

 ```ruby